aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 To migrate a Redis database to Aiven for Dragonfly:

-1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service to which you want to migrate your Redis database.
+1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service to migrate your Redis database.
-2. Navigate to **Service settings** from the sidebar.
+2. Go to **Service settings** from the sidebar.
 3. Scroll to the **Service management** section and use the ellipsis to view additional menu options.
 4. Select **Import database** to initiate the import process.

 ### Step 1: Configure

-Start by reviewing the database migration configuration guidelines.
+Start by reviewing the database migration configuration guidelines and confirm compatibility with Dragonfly:
-Confirm compatibility with Dragonfly and proceed as follows:

 -   Select **Import an external Redis database**.
 -   Click **Get started** to begin the migration.